 <svg ... style="transform: scaleX(-1) scaleY(-1);">

-The SVG uses preserveAspectRatio="none" so it always stretches to fill the full block width regardless of the container size.
+The SVG uses preserveAspectRatio="none" so it always stretches to fill the full block width regardless of container size.
+Per-device heights are emitted as scoped media-query rules, so the inline height is always the desktop value.